hannahtrask/hannahtrask.github.io/README.md

 My unit 1 project is a portfolio website page.
 There are three sections— an about section, a projects section, and a contact me form.
 I chose to use two [typefaces](https://fonts.google.com/specimen/Arapey?query=arapey#license), for simplicity's sake: a serif font called Arapey, which emphasizes bold strokes and a relaxed rhythmic style, and Montserrat, a sans-serif typeface that is easy to read, elegant, and simple.

-For a color [palette](https://coolors.co/508484-d6ba73-ffcad4-cabac8-9d8189), I chose to work with a combination of cool and warm hues found in nature each season of the year.
-This represents the beauty in dichotomy and change— and emphasizes the importance of the whole to create a fluid, beautiful piece.
+For a color [palette](https://coolors.co/508484-d6ba73-ffcad4-cabac8-9d8189), I chose to work with a combination of cool and warm hues.
+This represents the beauty in dichotomy and change— and emphasizes the importance of the whole to create a fluid piece.

-I highlight the beauty in simple design in my portfolio, and I am looking forward to doing more work in the future.

 Here are a few links to some portfolio websites I drew inspiration from:<br>
 Uses fun design/imagery to draw in the user.